kovidgoyal/kitty/docs/shell-integration.rst

 completely, in which case simply do not set the :envvar:`KITTY_SHELL_INTEGRATION` variable at all.

-If you want this to work while SSHing into a remote system, then you will need to add some code to the snippets above to check if :envvar:`KITTY_INSTALLATION_DIR` is empty and if so to set it to some hard coded location with the shell integration scripts that need to be copied onto the remote system.
+In a container, you will need to install the kitty shell integration scripts and make sure the :envvar:`KITTY_INSTALLATION_DIR` environment variable is set to point to the location of the scripts.

 Integration with other shells
 -------------------------------